BlueberryLanmm/IGME-206-XIA/Project/Shmup Project/README.md

 ## Game Design

 -   Camera Orientation: Topdown view.
--   Camera Movement: Scrolling vertically with the level, fixed horizontally.
+-   Camera Movement: Fixed camera.
+Background and objects scroll downward with the level.
 -   Player Health: Player will have several lives.
--   End Condition: A stronger boss at the level end is expected.
+-   End Condition: Defeating a stronger boss at the level end, or die before that.
--   Scoring: Player will get score according to different enemies they kill.
+-   Scoring: Player will get score according to the enemies they kill.

 ### Game Description

 This is a 2D shooting game where players controls a spaceship to defeat space enemies.
-Players will be killing enemies with spaceship guns, dodging enemies attacks and try to defeat the final boss.
+Players will be killing enemies with spaceship guns and missiles, dodging enemies attacks and try to defeat the final boss.
 They will get more score by killing more valued goals and staying alive until the end.

 ### Controls

 -   Movement
-    -   Up: W
+    -   Up: W or Up
-    -   Down: S
+    -   Down: S or Down
-    -   Left: A
+    -   Left: A or Left
-    -   Right: D
+    -   Right: D or Right
 -   Fire:
     - Automatically fire for ship guns.
-    - L-Shift fire for special missiles.
+    - L-Shift fire for special missiles (need to be reloaded by gun fire hit).

 ### Enemies
 -   Small ship: enemy with fast movement and weaker gun fire.
 -   Large ship: enemy with slow movement and heavier gun fire.
 -   Rare ship: enemy that move fast but has high killing score reward.
--   Boss: enemy that cannot move but has various missile attacks.
+-   Boss: enemy that cannot move but has various missile attacks at the level end.

 ## You Additions

-A boss fight at the end of the level is expected.
+-   A boss fight at the end of the level is expected.
+-   Art assets are expected to be originally made.

 ## Sources